 Conclusion

-While there's no hard and fast rule for deciding the right approach to CI/CD for new projects, hopefully this blog gave you a helpful way to frame the decision.
-Simple projects with basic requirements and limited resources may find fully hosted solutions appealing for their convenience.
-Complex projects with specific requirements might lean towards self-hosted or hybrid solutions to retain more flexibility and control.
+While there's no hard and fast rule for deciding the right approach to CI/CD for new projects, hopefully this blog gives you a helpful way to frame the decision.
+Projects with basic requirements or limited resources may find managed solutions appealing for their convenience.
+Infrastructure teams with CI/CD domain knowledge may run a self-hosted option.
+Complex projects with specific requirements might lean towards hybrid solutions to retain more flexibility and control.
 Many teams start with a managed CI/CD setup before graduating to a hybrid tool as their team and project grows—it's not a one-way door.

 Whichever path you choose, we recommend you evaluate your project's requirements for security, speed, convenience, scalability, and cost to make an informed decision about the right CI/CD tool for you.